-PLAGIARISM:
+Plagiarism:

-Plagiarism is defined as the representation, intentionally or unintentionally, of the ideas, words or work of another person without proper, clear and explicit acknowledgment.
+Plagiarism is defined as the representation, intentionally or unintentionally, of the ideas, words, or work of another person without proper, clear and explicit acknowledgment.

-All candidates for the IB diploma are expected to acknowledge use of the work or ideas of another person in any work (written, oral and/or artistic) they may submit for assessment by using a standard style of referencing.
+All candidates for the IB Diploma Programme are expected to acknowledge use of the work or ideas of another person in any work (written, oral and/or artistic) they may submit for assessment by using a standard style of referencing.

-COLLUSION:
+Collusion: